rodonguyen/good-signal/Trading_Bot_Implementation_Plan.md

         assets = self.assets_config.get('assets', [])

         if not assets:
-            logger.warning("No assets configured in assets.yaml")
+            logger.warning("⚠️No assets configured in assets.yaml")
             return

         for asset_config in assets: